frikyng/repo_for_repoChat/Documentation.md

 <u>2.1.
 Create a log from your raw data</u>

 Create a .xlsx log file using available files.
-See “Create lab book” in the manual.
-This will create an xlsx table with some key information using the header and some other information available in the data_folders
+See [Lab Book section](#Lab-Book) in the manual.
+This will create an xlsx table with some key information using the header and some other information available in the data_folders.

 ```matlab
 SPREADSHEET_NAME = create_spreadsheet(TOP_FOLDER, '.xlsx')